beckym223/manual_work/E6_long_edited.md

-payroll earnings, or about 1 percent of GDP, and without reducing the benefit that retirees receive from the combination of the traditional tax- financed program and the new investment-based  14 See Sylvester J. Schieber and John B. Shoven (1999)  for a valuable discussion of the origins of the Social Secu-  rity legislation.
+payroll earnings, or about 1 percent of GDP, and without reducing the benefit that retirees receive from the combination of the traditional tax- financed program and the new investment-based

 ### ---Economics-2005-0-13.txt---